Last Updated: 23rd August 2024

 Remember when we talked about how important onboarding and training is?

-At DSMN8, you’ll be assigned a dedicated customer success manager.
+At DSMN8, you’ll be assigned a dedicated customer success manager, motivated to help you succeed.

-Our service includes full onboarding, including things like inviting employees to join, training webinar sessions, videos, and a knowledge base for employees.
+Our service includes full onboarding, including things like employee communications, training webinar sessions, videos, and a knowledge base for your team to use.

-Your customer success manager will also have quarterly reviews with you to make sure you’re reaching company goals. πŸ“ˆ
+Your customer success manager will also have quarterly reviews with you to make sure you’re reaching company goals 📈

 Centralize Content